-It’s finally here, the trailer for the latest instalment in the James Bond franchise – No Time To Die.
+The momentum is building as we head towards the release of the latest instalment in the James Bond franchise – No Time To Die.

 While the trailer promises all of the spectacular action and international intrigue that you’d expect in a Bond film, Daniel Craig’s grizzled and world-weary does have us wondering – is James Bond the Daddy-figure fantasy that we’ve been searching for?

 Created by author Ian Fleming in 1953, James Bond is the fictional agent of the real-life British Secret Intelligence Service, which is more commonly known as MI6.
 Bond is commonly referred to by his code number, 007.

 Fleming – who had worked in intelligence roles during World War II – explained that he had created the character of Bond from a composite of men that he had met during the war.

 James Bond appeared in 12 novels written by Fleming, but the character has outlived his creator – with new authors commissioned to continue writing about the world of Bond, and films being made that are no longer adaptations of Fleming’s stories but are entirely new escapades as Bond does his best to keep the world safe.

 The queer context and subtext